Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Conclusions

 \section{Conclusions}

 In this article, we have untangled the structure of the Jordan chains that form the Hilbert space of the Class 5 model described in \cite{DeLeeuw:2019gxe}.
 By studying the asymptotic behaviour of the transfer matrix, we have found that the Jordan normal form of the transfer matrix is given by $\binom{L}{n}-\binom{L}{n-1}$ Jordan blocks of size $L+1-2n$, where $n$ is an integer number with $0\leq n \leq \frac{L}{2}$.
 We have also shown that the structure of Jordan blocks of the Hamiltonian is different from the one of the transfer matrix, being either of equal size or shorter.
-In particular, we have checked that the generalised eigenvectors associated with the longest Jordan chains of the transfer matrix are all eigenvectors of the Hamiltonian.
-This means that the single Jordan block of size $L+1$ that appears in the transfer matrix splits into $L+1$ different Jordan blocks of size $1$ on the Hamiltonian.
+In particular, we have checked that the generalised eigenvectors that form the only Jordan chain of length $L+1$ of the transfer matrix are all eigenvectors of the Hamiltonian.
+This means that the Jordan block of size $L+1$ that appears in the transfer matrix splits into $L+1$ different Jordan blocks of size $1$ on the Hamiltonian.
 In striking difference with diagonalisable models, where commuting matrices can be simultaneously diagonalised, defective matrices that commute cannot be simultaneously brought to Jordan normal form.
 Consequently, having a set of defective operators that commute is not as powerful as if they were diagonalisable.
-In fact, the only information we get from our computation regarding the remaining conserved charges of the Class 5 model is that their Jordan chains are of equal size or shorten than the ones of the transfer matrix.
+In fact, the only information we get from our computation regarding the remaining conserved charges of the Class 5 model is that their Jordan chains cannot be longer than the ones of the transfer matrix.